 The Domestic Violence Action Centre Board is responsible for the strategic direction of the organisation, ensuring it lives up to its values and achieves its goals.

 Nick Thompson holds a Bachelor of Social Science and a Master of Social Work from Southern Cross University.
-He’s currently employed as a Case Worker with Mercy Community Services in their Intensive Family Support Program at Ipswich and was previously the Chief Executive Officer of the Aboriginal Family Legal Service Southern Queensland.
+Nick was previously the Chief Executive Officer of the Aboriginal Family Legal Service Southern Queensland.
 He’s a White Ribbon Ambassador and previously worked in family violence prevention across Central Australia with Aboriginal families and communities.

 Laura Marschke is a Financial Adviser with Jade Financial Group and has worked in financial services for the last 14yrs in roles with both corporate and private practice.